heymichellemac/heymichellemac-hugo/content/blog/2021/03/learn-more-effectively.md

 categories:
 - blog
 date: '2021-03-22'
-tag:
+tags:
-- Design
+- design
-- Coding
+- coding
 title: You Learn More Effectively By Practicing
 width: wide
 ---